MenakaGodakanda/Home-lab-active-directory/setup/windows-client-setup.md

 2. **Create a New VM**:
    - Click on `New` to create a new VM.
-   - Name the VM (e.g., "AD_Client").
+   - Name the VM (e.g., "CLIENT1").
    - Set the Type to `Microsoft Windows` and the Version to `Windows 10 (64-bit)`.
    - Click `Next`.

 3. **Allocate Memory**:
-   - Allocate at least 2 GB (2048 MB) of memory.
+   - Allocate at least 4 GB (4096 MB) of memory.
 More is better if your host system can support it.
    - Click `Next`.

 4. **Create a Virtual Hard Disk**:
    - Select `Create a virtual hard disk now` and click `Create`.
    - Choose `VDI (VirtualBox Disk Image)` and click `Next`.
    - Select `Dynamically allocated` and click `Next`.
-   - Set the disk size to at least 40 GB and click `Create`.
+   - Set the disk size to at least 25 GB and click `Create`.

 ### 2. Configure the Virtual Machine